Connectivity of a Family of Bilateral Agreement Random Graphs: Average Degree of Graphs

-Here, we discuss another set of results for $\mathbb{G}(n,k)$ random graphs.
-The degree sequence is bounded above by $k$.
-Therefore, average degree is also bounded by $k$.
-However, we will show that this number is very close to $k$.
-We also specify the error term.
-Finally we compare our result to the sparse case in \cite{moharrami2020erlang}.
+Here, we discuss another set of results for $\mathit{LK}(n,k)$ random graphs.
+From the construction it is immediate that the degree sequence is bounded above by $k$.
+Therefore, the average degree is also constrained by $k$.
+However, we will show that for a large range of $k$ (as a function of $n$), this number is very close to $k$ by specifying the error term.
+Finally, we compare our result to the results on the sparse case in \cite{moharrami2024erlang}.

 Before presenting the main theorem we recall the negative binomial distribution.
-Consider an urn having infinite number of red and blue balls and each time we draw red with probability $p$.
-The probability of having $j$ blue balls appeared before the $k^{th}$ red ball is a negative binomial distribution given by the following formula $\mathbb{P}\{X_k=j\}=\binom{k+j-1}{j}p^k(1-p)^{j}$.
-The theorems below provide an approximation for average degree. \begin{lem}
+Imagine an urn with an infinite number of red and blue balls, where each draw results in a red ball with probability $p$.
+The probability of drawing $j$ blue balls before the $k^{th}$ red ball is a negative binomial distribution given by the following formula $\mathbb{P}(X_k=j)=\binom{k+j-1}{j}p^k(1-p)^{j}$.
+We need to introduce two combinatorial Lemmas before stating the main Theorem. \begin{lem}